Gopuff: History

+Challenges and layoffs

+Gopuff has faced a significant decline since the COVID-19 pandemic, laying off a significant portion of its workforce in an attempt to be profitable, resulting in a significant decline in service quality.

 In July 2022, Gopuff announced closure of 76 of its U.S. warehouses and layoffs impacting about 1,500 employees.
-The company still intends to expand services at other high-performing locations.
+At the time, the company still intended to expand services at other high-performing locations.

 In October 2022, the company conducted more layoffs, firing some 250 employees.

+In March 2023, Uber couriers were handling at least 4 percent of all Gopuff orders in the US to deal with a gap in the company's driver workforce.
+At this time, the two companies were also reported to be in talks for Gopuff orders to be placed through the Uber Eats app.
+Additionally in this time frame, Gopuff laid off 2% of its workforce, or about 100 employees.

+In 2024, the company laid off about 600 employees, or about 6% of its global staff.

 Services and operation

-Gopuff primarily delivers goods typically found in convenience stores such as snacks, drinks, household items, toiletries as well as pet and baby products like diapers.
+Gopuff primarily delivers goods typically found in convenience stores such as snacks, drinks, and household goods.
 Beer, wine, and spirits are available for delivery in some markets.
+The company owns warehouses that stock many of the products it delivers.

 In December 2015, Gopuff launched a beer delivery service called goBeer.
 In May 2016, they launched an alcohol delivery service called goBooze.
 These services are organized under the umbrella of goBrands Inc.

-The company owns warehouses that stock many of the products it delivers, including electronics, food, medications, and pet supplies.

-Controversy
+Controversies and privacy issues

+Gopuff has faced many significant controversies over the years, including accusations of misclassifying employees as independent contractors, violating labor laws, and selling alcohol to minors.
+These issues have led to fines, lawsuits, and the revocation of their alcohol delivery license in some areas.

 In 2018, researchers from Northeastern University found that the Gopuff mobile app recorded user interactions that involved personal information, and transmitted the resulting video to a website affiliated with analytics company Appsee.
 Appsee criticized Gopuff for violating its terms of service.
 Gopuff stated that it would remove Appsee code from future versions of its iOS and Android apps, and amend its privacy policy to disclose possible data transfer to the app.